 The projects should address how existing assets can be leveraged in support of a placemaking vision and how the projects will be evaluated (e.g., how projects are evaluated for funding strategies and sources, construction of new assets to be identified in the planning process).
-Awardees will be Cooperators and are required to participate substantially in the project alongside RD staff to bring expertise in placemaking technical assistance, to bring partnerships that will enable a rural community, area or region to ultimately implement a placemaking strategy, and to improve the quality of life for its citizens.
+Awardees will be Cooperators and are required to participate substantially in the project alongside RD staff to bring expertise in placemaking technical assistance, to bring partnerships that will enable a rural community, area, or region to ultimately implement a placemaking strategy, and to improve the quality of life for its citizens.

-Applicants are expected to provide proposals under this notice that include cooperation through substantial and measurable involvement by both the Cooperator and USDA Rural Development staff.
-Proposals will support multi-sectoral or multijurisdictional projects in rural communities and demonstrate how placemaking technical assistance will be provided to develop implementation plans that can be aligned with the mission of USDA Rural Development to improve quality of life and economic growth.
-The proposal must provide a detailed description of (i) the area to be served and (ii) how such area fits the definition of a region, multi-sectoral, or multi-jurisdictional rural area.
-Funding will be prioritized to ensure geographic diversity, so there will be at least one proposal awarded per Region, as defined in Part III.
+Applicants are expected to provide proposals under this notice that include cooperation through substantial and measurable involvement by both the Cooperator and USDA RD staff.
+Proposals will support multi-sectoral or multi-jurisdictional projects in rural communities and demonstrate how placemaking technical assistance will be provided to develop implementation plans that can be aligned with the mission of USDA RD to improve quality of life and economic growth.
+The proposal must provide a detailed description of (i) the area to be served and (ii) how such area fits the definition of a region, multi-sectoral, or multijurisdictional rural area.
 Applicants must identify which Region or Regions are included in their proposal.
-If applicants propose to serve more than one Region, they must also identify a primary Region.
+If applicants propose to serve more than one Region, they must identify a primary Region.

-Applicants for RPIC should be prepared to develop, be in the process of developing, or have developed a placemaking plan in partnership with public, private, or philanthropic partners with the focus on local or regional revitalization towards economic vitality and quality of life impacts.
+Applicants for RPIC should be prepared to develop, be in the process of developing, or have developed a placemaking plan in partnership with public, private, Tribes, or philanthropic partners with the focus on local or regional revitalization towards economic vitality and quality of life impacts.
 The plans should identify potential projects that can be funded through RD programs and other federal, state, local or private sector resources.
-Placemaking plans developed through this funding opportunity should focus on one or more of the Quality of Life indicators as defined in Part III.
+Placemaking plans developed through this funding opportunity should focus on one or more of the quality-of-life indicators as defined in Part III.

-Applicants are expected to submit placemaking proposals under this notice that include multi-sectoral or multijurisdictional planning partnerships within at least one Region (as defined in Part III) that will provide measurable results in helping rural communities create greater social and cultural vitality in rural communities.
-RPIC projects should also support rural communities' ability to qualify for priority funding under Section 379H of the Consolidated Farm and Rural Development Act, "Strategic economic and community development," [7 U.S.C.
-2008].
+Applicants are expected to submit placemaking proposals under this notice that include multi-sectoral or multi-jurisdictional planning partnerships within at least one Region (as defined in Part III) that will provide measurable results in helping rural communities create greater social and cultural vitality in rural communities.
+RPIC projects should also support rural communities' ability to qualify for priority funding under Section 379H of the Consolidated Farm and Rural Development Act, "Strategic Economic and Community Development," (7 U.S.C.
+2008v).

-For the purpose of RPIC, rural placemaking is: (1) Rooted in emphasizing partnerships and collaboration among multiple public, private, philanthropic and community partners; (2) focused on combining federal, tribal, state, and local resources to make wide-ranging quality-of-life impacts as opposed to separate, piecemeal, incremental improvements; and (3) based on placemaking processes to create quality places where people want to live, work, and play.
-Ultimately, the goal is to create greater social and cultural vitality in rural communities.
-The key elements of quality places include, but are not limited to, a mix of uses; effective public spaces; broadband capability; transportation options; multiple housing options; disposition and rehabilitation of vacant structures; preservation of historic properties; and respect of community heritage, arts, culture, creativity, recreation, and green funding restrictions in this notice.
-If we determine that your application is ineligible, we will discontinue processing it, which means that we will not evaluate it further nor provide any scoring information.
-If your application is determined to be eligible, we will further evaluate it based on the scoring criteria listed in Part VI, Section B. All applications will be competitively scored and ranked.
-The minimum score requirement for a cooperative agreement award under this funding opportunity is 60 points.
+For the purpose of RPIC, rural placemaking is: (1) rooted in emphasizing partnerships and collaboration among multiple public, private, Tribal, philanthropic and community partners; (2) focused on combining federal, Tribal, state, and local resources to make wide-ranging quality-of-life impacts as opposed to separate, piecemeal, incremental improvements; and (3) based on placemaking processes to create quality places where people want to live, work, play and learn.
+The goal is to create greater social and cultural vitality in rural communities.
+Key elements of quality places may include a mix of uses; effective public spaces; broadband capability; transportation options; multiple housing options; disposition and rehabilitation of vacant structures; preservation of historic properties; and respect of community heritage, arts, culture, creativity, recreation, and green space.